 May to September is often considered the height of wedding season when the weather is (usually) warm and sunny.
-The warmer months mean green grass, full trees and a lesser chance of rain.
+The warmer months mean green grass, full trees and a smaller chance of rain.

 However, winter weddings are becoming almost as popular with soon-to-be-wed couples.
-So we’ve pulled together a list of reasons why you should consider getting hitched at this beautiful time of year.
+So we’ve pulled together a list of reasons why you should consider getting hitched at this most wonderful time of year.

 Snow on your Wedding day